EU labour force survey – development and history

 Output harmonisation approach

 Broadly speaking one can differentiate between two harmonisation strategies for European surveys: input and output harmonisation.
-"With input harmonisation – which is also referred to as method harmonisation or harmonisation of data sources – all participating countries use precisely the same survey procedures in an idea case.
+"With input harmonisation – which is also referred to as method harmonisation or harmonisation of data sources – all participating countries use precisely the same survey procedures in an ideal case.
 Country-specific particularities are only permissible where they are indispensable – in other words for example in the language used on the questionnaire.
 With output harmonisation – also known as product harmonisation – in contrast, only the goal is determined – in other words the value to be surveyed.
 The selection of suitable survey methods is left to the participating countries themselves.
 In general terms, output harmonisation only sets an international concept by which the circumstances are defined that are to be surveyed.
 The countries are then left with the task of working out suitable national concepts and measurement procedures with which the international concept can be portrayed."
-(Roland Günther, p.4 Working Paper 19 – The change from Input Harmonisation to Ex-post Harmonisation in national Samples of the European Community Household Panel - Implication on Data Quality, Wiesbaden, Statistisches Bundesamt, 2003)
+(Roland Günther, p.4 – The change from Input Harmonisation to Ex-post Harmonisation in national Samples of the European Community Household Panel - Implication on Data Quality, Wiesbaden, Statistisches Bundesamt, 2003)

 The EU-LFS uses output harmonisation.
 This means that the EU issues standards for the output of the LFS in the Member States, but those standards do not impose a single way of designing or conducting the survey.
 In practice, the EU standards regard the list of variables and categories, the minimum sampling precision, the observation period (i.e. a reference week and the survey must collect data referring to every week in the year), the periodicity of the survey, and reporting obligations of data and quality reports to Eurostat.
 All these standards were established in the EU-LFS Regulation 577/1998.